Hao Huang (pianist): Awards and honors

-In 1998, Huang was selected as an NEH Scholar for the National Endowment of the Humanities Summer Seminar, “National Identity in China: the New Politics of Culture” at East–West Center, University of Hawaiʻi at Mānoa.
-Huang served as a 2008 Fulbright Scholar in American Studies and Music at Eötvös Loránd University in Budapest, Hungary.
+Awarded the national Overman Foundation first prize, the Van Cliburn Piano Award at the Interlochen Center for the Arts, the Leonard Bernstein Scholarship at Harvard University, the Frank Huntington Beebe Grant for European Study, Huang was chosen to be a USIA Artistic Ambassador as a winner of the David Bruce Smith National Competition.
+Selected as an NEH Scholar for the National Endowment of the Humanities Summer Seminar, “National Identity in China: the New Politics of Culture” at East–West Center, University of Hawaiʻi at Mānoa., Huang served later as a 2008 Fulbright Scholar in American Studies and Music at Eötvös Loránd University in Budapest, Hungary.
 Huang was awarded a 2011 National Endowment for the Humanities Teaching Development Fellowship for his teaching project, “Bridging Cultures”, one of 9 awarded nationally from 218 applications.
-In 2012, he was selected as an American Council on Education Fellow with support from the ACE Council of Fellows Fund for the Future.
+In 2012, he was selected as an American Council on Education Fellow at Queens College NYC with support from the ACE Council of Fellows Fund for the Future.
 Huang was a National Endowment for the Humanities Summer Scholar at the last international NEH seminar "Arts, Architecture and Devotional Interaction in England, 1200–1600", York UK in 2014.

 In 2019, the W.K.
 Kellogg Foundation's Truth, Racial Healing & Transformation (TRHT) program granted an award to Huang as creative producer of a multimedia performance event in Pico House in partnership with the Chinese American Museum of LA, about the Los Angeles Chinese massacre of 1871, one of the worst race lynchings that ever took place on the West Coast of the United States.
 In collaboration with the UCLA Asian American Studies Center, Huang was presented with the 2021 UCLA Chancellor’s Arts’ Initiative Award as executive producer of the “Chinatown Elegy” transarts/interdisciplinary events (featuring the Chinese Music Ensemble at UCLA, duo singers Emma Gies and Micah Huang, body movement artist Young-Tseng Wong, dance choreography by Kevin Williamson) that commemorated the 150th anniversary of the Los Angeles Chinese massacre of 1871, performed at El Pueblo de Los Ángeles Historical Monument and on the Wood Steps at Bowling Green, Scripps College.

 These performances were attended by US Representative Judy Chu, Los Angeles city councilman Kevin de León, UCLA Chancellor Gene D. Block and others.
 In early 2022, under the aegis of Scripps College and in partnership with the USC Pacific Asia Museum, Huang served as Project Director of a National Endowment for the Arts (NEA) Grants for Arts three-part interarts performance event, American Dreams – Asian Nightmares (composed and produced by Micah Huang), that explored the rich and often bittersweet experiences of Asian Americans in California.

 As a playwright and a poet, Huang was one of three authors awarded a 2022 California Writers Residency at Yefe Nof near Lake Arrowhead, California; later in summer 2022, he was an artist-in-residence as a composer at La Macina di San Cresci in Greve in Chianti, Italy.
 Huang was selected as a Spring 2025 artist-in-residence as a composer and poet at the Dorland Mountain Arts Colony.